Tyrrrz/CliFx/Readme.md

 > **Note**:
 > Defining a default (unnamed) command is not required.
-> If it's absent, running the application without specifying a command will just show the root level help text.
+> If it's absent, running the application without specifying a command will just show the root-level help text.

 ### Reporting errors